 #6 Fly by McMinnville to See the Spruce Goose

-The Spruce Goose is the largest wooden airplane ever built – and it’s housed at the Evergreen Museum in McMinnville.
-Designed by Howard Hughes in the 1940s, today the historic airplane is well-preserved and one of the best things to see in Oregon.
+The largest wooden airplane ever built is housed at the Evergreen Museum in McMinnville.
+Designed by Howard Hughes in the 1940s, the historic aircraft is well-preserved and absolutely massive.

-The coastal town of Newport is home to several Oregon tourist attractions, but the Oregon Coast Aquarium is just superb.

-Centered on education and conservation, the aquarium aims to engage and inspire visitors.
+The coastal town of Newport is home to several Oregon tourist attractions, but the aquarium is just superb.
+Centered on education and conservation, it aims to engage and inspire visitors.

 The Newport Aquarium has both indoor and outdoor displays where guests can view and interact with sea creatures.

-Best Things To See in Oregon in Newport
+Best Things To See in Newport, OR

 Looking for a place to eat in Newport?
-Head to Rogue Brewers on the Bay on the south end of the Yaquina Bay Bridge for fresh pints and pub grub.
-Another place for tasty food is South Beach Fish Market, an old-school fish shack that is one of the top places in Oregon for fresh-from-the-sea fare.
+Head to Rogue Brewers on the Bay on the south end of the Yaquina Bay Bridge for fresh pints and pub grub!

 #8 Eat Crab in Florence, OR

-With miles of coastline, eating seafood is naturally one of the top Oregon things to do.
+With miles of coastline, eating seafood is naturally top of mind when in Oregon.
 Salmon, halibut and oysters are just some of the specialties in the Pacific Northwest.

 In Florence, however, crabs rank supreme.

-Florence is situated at the mouth of the Siuslaw River, where it flows into the Pacific Ocean.
-The spot is perfect for crabbing and local restaurant menus are flush with Dungeness crab options.
+Situated at the mouth of the Siuslaw River, it’s a perfect spot for crabbing and local restaurant menus are flush with Dungeness options.

 More Florence, Oregon Attractions